dasch-swiss/dsp-tools/README.md

 - `uv.lock` enables deterministic installations, by exactly pinning the versions of all (sub-)dependencies.

 If you want to install a new package, install it with `uv add package`.
+If your new package is only used in test code, use `uv add --dev package` instead.

 This